wjtoth/academic-kickstart/content/comboptreading/current-F2019-submodular-maximization.md

 +++
 This term our reading group studies the broad topic of submodular function maximization, with a special focus on the emerging adaptive complexity model.

+If you are interested in presenting please fill out this [form](https://forms.gle/jnoRgfFixU1GbQ459).

 __Schedule__